paradite/Graphpedia/README.md

 Add a significance field for the terms for easier suggestions(terms with higher significance will appear more often)

+Show term count and relationship count on index page

 <!-- UI:  -->
 Display number of terms on main page